-The NEW connection state indicates a freshly initiated connection.
+The NEW state indicates a freshly initiated connection.

-The ESTABLISHED connection state indicates an existing connection that is in the process of transferring data.
+The ESTABLISHED state indicates an existing connection that is in the process of transferring data.

-The RELATED state refers to a connection that is used to facilitate another connection.
+The RELATED state indicates a connection that is used to facilitate another connection.

 The INVALID state refers to a connection that has been seen to have problems in processing packets.

-Now you add the rules to take care of the outbound ICMP traffic in case you want to ping remote hosts.
+Now you add the rules to deal with the outbound ICMP traffic in case you want to ping remote hosts.

 $ iptables -A ICMP_OUT -o eth0 -p icmp --icmp-type 8 -m state --state NEW -j ACCEPT

-We are not discussing how to disable ICMP packets here in specific, we are investigating how iptables firewall works.
-There are a lot of firewalls you can use that build upon iptables, so instead of using a ready product without understanding what going on, you should be able to add your own rules and remove unnecessary ones or modify existing rules to fit your needs.
+We are not discussing how to disable ICMP packets here in specific, we are investigating how iptables firewall works, so instead of using a ready script without understanding what going on, you should be able to add your own rules and remove unnecessary ones or modify existing rules to fit your needs.